LinTrieu/mafia-experience/README.md

 - [x] Add 'Mafia Victim Reveal' result page for all users (i.e. non-victims)
 - [ ] Display a list of the game's winning players on final Mafia Win screen (i.e. names of who is in villager/mafia group)
-- [ ] Add Voting functionality for villagers voting process
+- [ ] Implement Villager Voting functionality and countdown for the voting process (i.e. 'Vote who you think is in the Mafia?')
-- [ ] Add a countdown to the villagers voting process

 ## Getting Started